pacna/scrapenator/README.md

 # Scrapenator

 Scrapenator is a web scraper designed to extract images from web pages.
-It provides both terminal and server modes to download images or return a list of images in the response.

 ### TERMINAL MODE